KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-hades-problem.md

 in order to narratively explain the agricultural cycle of winter and spring.

 Mythic narratives anthropomorphize Hades with motives such as desire or coercion,
-but these are anthropomorphic overlays, not structural truths.
+but these are anthropomorphic overlays, not structural realities.
 His native orientation remains the lawful structuring of the terminal bound.

 **Ethical Orientation**